Bird gun: Characteristics

-Bird guns had long barrels, and were fitted with iron sights on the barrel.
-A 17th century source recommended the barrel length of 3 chi (about 1 m).
+Bird guns had long barrels and were fitted with iron sights.
+A 17th century source recommended the barrel length of three chi, which is about 1 m.
 The same source considered the longest effective range to be about 100 paces.

-Bird guns were considered very precise and powerful weapons for the time.
-Qi Jiguang claimed that a bird gun, in the hands of a properly trained soldier, could hit a willow leaf from a hundred paces away, and that bird gun's accuracy was 80-90% (8-9 hits out of 10).They were considered powerful enough to pierce the heavy armor.
+Bird guns were considered exact and powerful weapons for the time.
+Qi Jiguang claimed that a bird gun, in the hands of a properly trained soldier, could hit "a willow leaf from a hundred paces away", and that its accuracy was 80-90% (8-9 hits out of 10).They were considered powerful enough to pierce the heaviest armor.

-Larger muskets, known as shotguns (鸟枪 (Niao qiang)), are mentioned in a source from 1637: they were similar to bird guns, but had two times longer (2 m) barrel and used twice the amount of gunpowder.
-Their effective range was more than 200 paces.
+Larger firearms are mentioned in a source from 1637: they were similar to bird guns but had a 2 m barrel and used twice as much gunpowder.
+Their effective range exceeded 200 paces.

-A preserved Ming report from 1596 or 1597 states that of the four known models of matchlock guns at the time (Western, Japanese, Korean, and Ottoman), the Ottoman matchlock musket, which the Chinese report called a Rumi gun, was by far the best.
-They were lighter, had longer range and more firepower, also their sights were better and their lock was more convenient than that of the Japanese bird guns.
-After the Ottoman, the best were the European ones: they were lighter and their range was 50-60 paces longer than the Japanese.
+A preserved Ming report from 1596 or 1597 states that of the four known models of matchlocks at the time (Western, Japanese, Korean, and Ottoman), the Ottoman matchlock musket, which the Chinese report called a "Rumi gun", was by far the best.
+They were lighter, had a longer range, and had greater firepower.
+Their sights were better, and their lock was more convenient than that of the Tanegashima.
+After the Ottoman matchlock, the best were the Western ones: they were lighter, and their range was 50-60 paces longer than the Japanese matchlock.

 Use in battle

-The first use of a matchlock gun in battle by a Ming soldier dates from a military report about a battle against the Chinese and Japanese pirates in April 1548.
-Bird guns were used regularly by the Ming units in southern China after 1553, but only in limited numbers.
-More widespread use of bird guns in battle is mentioned in military reports after 1558: two reports from 1558-1559 mention units of 500 and 340 Ming musketeers respectively.
+The first recorded use of a matchlock in battle by a Ming soldier dates to a military report on a battle against Chinese and Japanese Wokou in April 1548.
+Bird guns were used regularly by the Ming units in South China after 1553, but only in limited numbers.
+More widespread use of bird guns in battle is mentioned in military reports after 1558: two reports from 1558-1559 mention units of 500 and 340 Ming musketeers, respectively.

-The first test for the Korean muskets came in 1619, when a corps of 10,000 Korean musketeers was sent to assist the Ming battle the Manchu.
+The first significant test of the bird gun came in 1619, when a corps of 10,000 Korean musketeers was sent to assist the Ming resistance to the Manchu.
 Although the battle was ultimately lost, Koreans inflicted heavy casualties on the Manchu cavalry.